abdunnahid/make-it-short/README.md

 # make-it-short
-App that make make the url shorter.
+App that makes the url shorter.